zackforbing/ruby-submissions/1507/03-chisel.markdown

 ### Notes

+* Some tests and implementation, but doesn't run/pass
+* Went into some "puts driven development"
+* Ended up with some good parts but overall the project isn't where it needs to be

 ### Scores

-* Fundamental Ruby & Style:
+* Fundamental Ruby & Style: 2
-* Test-Driven Development:
+* Test-Driven Development: 1
-* Functionality:
+* Functionality: 1
-* Breaking Logic into Components:
+* Breaking Logic into Components: 2

 ## Bret Doucette